ivettevaldez/ruby-projects/README.md

 # Ruby Projects
-All related to Ruby &amp; Ruby on Rails projects.
+All related to Ruby &amp; Ruby on Rails.